A properly attired hiker: Blaze orange in hunting season

 What are the dates and rules for hunting season?

-The most obvious step is to find out what date the various hunting seasons start in your state (or province if hiking in nearby Canada).
-Note that “hunting season” is a broad term.
-Hunting season gets split into different types of hunting, areas, and even weapon types.
+Hunting season is divided into various types of hunting, areas, and even types of weapons.
 Big game?
 Fowl?
 Deer?
 Elk?
-Bowhunting?
+Bow hunting?
 Muzzle?
 Rifle?
 The specific location and unit?
 You get the idea.

 As you can see from some of the older photos, we did not 100% follow the hunting regulations during that weekend as hikers.
 As my awareness increased over the seasons, I changed my clothing for rifle season in particular.